deforay/ept/README.md

 ### How do I get set up? ###

-* [Download the e-PT Source Code](https://github.com/deforay/ept/releases) and put it into your server's root folder (www or htdocs).
+* [Download the ePT Source Code](https://github.com/deforay/ept/releases) and put it into your server's root folder (www or htdocs).
 * Create a blank database and [import the sql file that you can find in the downloads section of this repository](https://github.com/deforay/ept/releases)
 * Rename the config file application/configs/application.dist.ini to application/configs/application.ini and update the database and other settings
 * Rename the config file application/configs/config.dist.ini to application/configs/congig.ini